-Learning a song, a musical instrument, or a dance step, offers your child an integration of body and mind that only music provides.
-This multi-sensory integration enhances a child’s learning readiness for school subjects such as reading, writing, and math.
+Recent scientific research shows a distinct connection between music and learning.
+Learning a song, a musical instrument, or a dance step offers an integration of body and mind that only music provides, a multi-sensory process that enhances learning readiness for school subjects such as reading, writing, and math.

 Music study also improves spatial-temporal reasoning (see the M.I.N.D.
 Institute research), a neurological process needed to understand mathematics.
 The best way to enhance your child studies with music is to encourage listening to and learning music throughout his developmental years.
 Do it in ways that are fun and entertaining and find how to share the experience that are positive and nurturing.

 “The pause is as important as the note.”
 Truman Fisher

 I had the privilege to study as with Hungarian-born pianist who combined distinguished careers in both teaching and performing since his arrival in America.
 Born in 1912 in Sátoraljaújhely, Hungary, one of his first teachers was István Thoman.
 At the Liszt Academy in Hungary, he studied piano with Imre Keeri–Szanto and Ernö Dohnanyi, composition with Zoltan Kodaly, and chamber music with Leo Weiner. (more…)